BlockstreamResearch/bip-frost-dkg/README.md

 [^formal-treatment]: See the paper by Chu, Gerhart, Ruffing, and Schröder [[CGRS23](https://eprint.iacr.org/2023/899)] for more formal treatment.

 If a participant deems a protocol session successful (see above), then this participant is assured that:
- - A coalition of at most `t - 1` malicious participants and a malicious coordinator cannot forge signatures under that shared public key.
+ - A coalition of at most `t - 1` malicious participants and a malicious coordinator cannot forge signatures under that threshold public key.
 (Unforgeability)
  - All honest participants who deem the protocol session successful will have correct and consistent protocol outputs.
    In particular, they agree the threshold public key, the list of public shares, and the recovery data.
-   Moreover, any `t` of them have secret shares consistent with the threshold public key.[^consistent-secret-shares] This means that any `t` of have all the necessary inputs to session a successful FROST signing sessions that produce signatures valid under the shared public key.
+   Moreover, any `t` of them have secret shares consistent with the threshold public key.[^consistent-secret-shares] This means that any `t` of have all the necessary inputs to session a successful FROST signing sessions that produce signatures valid under the threshold public key.
  - The success certificate will, when presented to any other (honest) participant, convince that other participant to deem the protocol successful.

 [^consistent-secret-shares]: The secret shares of any `t` honest participants are, in principle, sufficient to reconstruct the full secret key corresponding to the threshold public key.